NikhilM-138/Linear-Intigrated-circuits-lab-4NI23EC065/EXP-3-README.md

 - The circuit shows **180° phase shift**, as expected for a **common-source amplifier with active load**.
 - For applications requiring **higher bandwidth (e.g., RF amplifiers)**, a **lower current mirror ratio (1:1 or 1:2) is preferable**.
 - For applications needing **high gain (e.g., precision analog circuits)**, a **higher current mirror ratio (1:3 or 1:4) is beneficial**.

 ---
+**6.Gain and Bandwidth Are Lower in Differential Mode** In differential mode, both gain and bandwidth are typically lower compared to single-ended operation due to the way signals are processed and shared between transistors.
+Since the amplifier responds only to the difference between two input signals, each transistor receives only half of the total signal, effectively reducing the gain.
+Additionally, the load is shared between both transistors, further decreasing the overall amplification.
+Bandwidth reduction occurs due to increased parasitic capacitances introduced by current mirror loads and common-mode rejection circuits, which limit high-frequency performance.
+Moreover, the input capacitance is effectively doubled in differential mode, leading to a lower bandwidth compared to single-ended operation.
+These factors create a trade-off where differential amplifiers provide better noise immunity and rejection of common-mode signals but at the cost of reduced gain and bandwidth.

+---